Elementary Education, MEd

 Master's In Elementary Education - Teacher Preparation Program for Initial Licensure*

 MEd Elementary Education candidates for Initial Licensure will complete a 36-credit program in a manner that satisfies the state regulations.

 *Please note that this program of study is subject to modification due to changes in regulations from the Massachusetts Department of Education or University requirements.

-These core courses were developed to aid students in their graduate level learning process.
-Core I introduces a developmental perspective on education as well as an inquiry into the issues that face contemporary educators.
-Core II examines research and current understandings about the methods of teaching specific fields of knowledge, classroom management, inclusive practices for meeting the needs of students with moderate disabilities and sheltering instruction of content for English Language Learners.
-The capstone of the program for the Initial Licensure is the semester-long supervised practicum and accompanying portfolio.
+These courses were developed to aid students in their graduate level learning process.
+Courses include an introduction to a developmental perspective on education, research and current understandings about the methods of teaching specific fields of knowledge, classroom management, inclusive practices for meeting the needs of students with moderate disabilities and sheltering instruction of content for English Language Learners.
+The capstone of the program for the Initial Licensure is the supervised practicum and accompanying portfolio.
 Candidates demonstrate readiness for the initial elementary licensure by a passing score on the MA CAP (Candidate Assessment of Performance).

 Field of Knowledge (Elementary)

-Competency I of the state’s regulations for licensure covers the knowledge base that teachers must bring to the classroom.
-For an elementary school teacher this must include enough college course work in the areas that are included in the elementary curriculum to guarantee competence and comfort with the material to be taught.
-As previously stated, all licensure candidates must achieve passing scores on the Massachusetts Test for Educator Licensure (MTEL) Communication & Literacy, General Curriculum, and Foundations of Reading tests.
+For an elementary school teacher knowledge brought to the program must include enough college course work in the areas that are included in the elementary curriculum to guarantee competence and comfort with the material to be taught.
+All licensure candidates must achieve passing scores on the Massachusetts Test for Educator Licensure (MTEL) Communication & Literacy, General Curriculum, General Curriculum Mathematics Subtest and Foundations of Reading tests.
 The Massachusetts Department of Education gives these tests several times a year.